I realise that you can go straight to Numbeo to check out the average living cost in Poland.

 I don’t doubt that the package is “fully comprehensive”, but I can’t afford that sort of money.

 So, my wife and I rely on emergency treatment provided by the NFZ.
 Moreover, we visit private specialists when we need to.
-Most specialists in Gdańsk charge around 150 zl for an appointment, which is very reasonable.
+Most specialists in Łódź charge around 200-300 zl for a consultation, which is quite reasonable in this day and age.

 My wife and I don’t hang out in medical clinics all that much.
 However, we may look into purchasing a cheaper basic medical package one day which provides assistance in emergency situations, outpatient procedures and consultations with doctors.